Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8: OBSERVATIONS, DATA REDUCTION AND ANALYSIS

 \subsection{Color-Magnitude Diagrams \& Spectral Energy Distributions}

 To classify possible optical counterparts, C1, C2 and C3, F$_{X}$/F$_{optik}$ ratios were derived using equation (5) which given by \cite{1982ApJ...253..504M}:

-The F$_{X}$ is observed flux obtained from a simple {\it power-law} in the 0.3–3.5 keV energy range and m$_{V}$ is the V-band magnitude.
-Since there were not simultaneous {\it Chandra} X-ray and {\it HST} V-band observations, nearly simultaneous Mar.
-17, 2017 (MJD: 57829.03334) {\it Chandra} and Oct.
-5, 2017 (MJD: 57666.23008) {\it HST} F606W observations were used.
-F$_{X}$/F$_{optik}$ ratios of C1, C2 and C3 were derived as 2.48 $\pm$ 0.03, 1.55 $\pm$ 0.02 and 2.23 $\pm$ 0.03, respectively.
-Since the F$_{X}$/F$_{optik}$ value of C2 is in the range of AGNs or BL Lac objects (-1 to 1.7) \citep{1991ApJS...76..813S} thus this source can not be the optical counterpart of the ULX-8.
+Here, the F$_{X}$ is observed absorbed flux obtained from a simple {\it power-law} in the 0.3–3.5 keV energy range and m$_{V}$ is the V-band magnitude.
+Since there were no simultaneous {\it Chandra} and {\it HST} V-band observations, nearly simultaneous Mar.
+17, 2017 (MJD: 57829.03334) {\it Chandra} and Mar.
+21, 2017 (MJD: 57833.60502) {\it HST} F606W observations were used.
+F$_{X}$/F$_{optik}$ ratios of C1, C2 and C3 were derived as 2.58 $\pm$ 0.03, 1.65 $\pm$ 0.02 and 2.33 $\pm$ 0.03, respectively.
+The F$_{X}$/F$_{optik}$ value of C2 is in the range of AGNs (Active Galactic Nucleus) or BL Lac objects (-1 to 1.7) \citep{1991ApJS...76..813S}.

-Investigating the environment (e.g., nearby stars or group of stars) of the ULX-8 could be a good tool to estimate the ages of its possible optical counterparts.
-In order to constrain the ages of the possible optical counterparts CMDs were obtained using the colours of nearby stars of ULX-8 and counterparts.
+Investigating the environment (e.g. nearby stars or group of stars) of the ULX-8 could be a good tool to estimate the ages of its possible optical counterparts.
+In order to constrain the ages of the possible optical counterparts, CMDs were obtained using the colours of nearby stars of ULX-8 and counterparts.
 For this, similar colour values of possible optical counterparts and field stars were chosen.
-CMD, B-band versus B$-$V colours were derived for optical counterparts and the nearby field stars.
+CMD, V-band versus B$-$V colours were derived for optical counterparts and the nearby field stars.
 PARSEC \citep{2012MNRAS.427..127B} isochrones were generated using the metallicity of Z=0.015 \citep{2018MNRAS.475.3561U} and A$_{V}$=0.46 mag.
 The distance modulus was derived as 29.7 mag. using a distance of 9 Mpc.
 The CMD of C1 and C3 are displayed in Figure \ref{F:CMD}.
 According to resultant CMD, the age ranges of C1 (black triangle) and C3 (black square) could be constrained to $\sim$ 90 Myr for C1 and (18-30) Myr for C3.